 \Pre Cyclone Watch: This bulletin contains early warning about likely development of a cyclonic storm and an indication of the coastal belt likely to experience adverse weather.
 A priority message for the Government officials containing information on the formation of a tropical disturbance as soon as it is detected and which is expected to affect the coast.
-It is issued at least 72 hours in advance of commencement of adverse weather along the coast.
+It is issued at least 72 hours in advance of commencement of adverse weather along the coast in case of cyclogenesis occurring in deep sea.
+This is not applicable in case of the genesis taking place close to coast or in case of rapid intensification near the coast.
+In such situation, the cyclone alert or warning can be issued directly without issuing the pre-cyclone watch.